-A gestational carrier is a woman who carries a pregnancy for someone else.
+A gestational carrier in NJ is a woman who carries a pregnancy for someone else.
 It is important to note that the carrier does not provide any genetic contribution to the pregnancy.
-The RMANJ team works carefully to coordinate all care provided during a gestational carrier cycle.
+The team at our fertility clinic works carefully to coordinate all care provided during a gestational carrier cycle.
 All patients have access to our Collaborative Wellness Team of mental health professionals and counselors who specialize in supporting individuals and couples in fertility treatment.

 Who is eligible?

 A physician must first determine that this treatment is appropriate.
 Our team approach helps to ensure that every stage of this process is coordinated with the highest levels of medical expertise and patient support every step of the way.

 Selection and screening of gestational carriers in NJ

 Being a gestational carrier is an important responsibility that includes many physical, medical, emotional and legal issues for participants to consider.
 RMANJ works closely with all carriers, beginning with an intensive physical and psychological screening process at our fertility clinic.

 Selected carriers must: